ionic-team/stencil-site/src/docs/reference/faq.md

 ### What features does Stencil add to Web Components?

 Web Components by themselves weren't enough to provide a quality development experience.
-Building fast web apps required innovations that were previously locked up inside of traditional web frameworks.
+Building fast web apps required innovations that were previously locked up inside traditional web frameworks.
 Stencil was built to pull these features out of traditional frameworks and bring them to the fast emerging Web Component standard.

 Compared to using Web Components directly, Stencil provides extra APIs that make writing fast components simpler.
 APIs like Virtual DOM, JSX, and async rendering make fast, powerful components easy to create, while still maintaining 100% compatibility with Web Components.